 - The Filter option allows you to only see the keywords you’re interested in.

 For example, you want to see keywords with a search volume of over 1,000, keywords ranking in the top 10 positions, or both filters applied at the same time.

 - You can dive very deep into all the data provided here and even expand your semantic core.

-Just type in a keyword instead of a URL and get data on the top ranking organic and paid web pages, and a list of Similar, Related, and Long-tail keyword suggestions.
+Go to the Keyword Research tool and get data on the top ranking organic and paid web pages, and a list of Similar, Related, and Long-tail keyword suggestions.
 For every keyword, you’ll see its difficulty score, search volume, and the list of websites ranking for the keyword in organic search.